 There’s also the risk that your venture might not pan out as you had hoped.
 If that happens, you could more easily fall into debt and even become bankrupt.

-Also, you don’t get any benefits from an employer, so you’ll have to put money aside for things like health insurance and pension.
+Also, you don’t get any benefits from an employer, so you’ll have to put money aside for things like health insurance and pensions.

-The freelancer job might not give you opportunities of free training, courses, networking etc that jobs in large organisations would provide.
+The freelancer job might not give you opportunities for free training, courses, networking etc. that jobs in large organisations would provide.

 As is said, ‘the grass is greener on the other side’, no one choice is better than other.
 It comes down to your choices and personality.